Evolved building gets solar-powered transformation

 The installation process will take between three and five weeks, and Wolak expects the project to begin in October.

-Walak also purchased the former Hudson Street theater property at 368 E. Hudson St. in May, and he said a similar update is in the works for the renovated location.
+Wolak also purchased the former Hudson Street theater property at 368 E. Hudson St. in May, and he said a similar update is in the works for the renovated location.

 “As long as that project goes well, the next step will be to create some sort of green roof in conjunction with the solar panels on the Hudson Street theater,” he said.
 “That probably won’t happen till next year, but we’re in the conceptualization stage.”

-With solar-panel installation becoming more feasible and resources readily available in Columbus, Walak said it was a perfect opportunity to bring the project to the University District.
+With solar-panel installation becoming more feasible and resources readily available in Columbus, Wolak said it was a perfect opportunity to bring the project to the University District.

 “There’s solar panels all over the world, there are communities that are entirely off the grid and there’s small villages in Africa that use solar panels,” he said.
 “I think Columbus has enough resources [and] people with open minds that we can incorporate solar panels just as well as everywhere else.”